-Years of Service Contribution Percentage
+Years of Contribution

+Service Percentage

 Less than 1 0.0%

 1 - 4 2.0%

 5 - 9 3.5%

 10 - 14 5.0%

 15 or more 6.0%

 Contributions are remitted to the trustee and are invested in accordance with the provisions of the Plan.
 For eligible employees hired before January 1, 2013, and who did not terminate employment or change to an ineligible status after December 31, 2012, contributions are remitted in conjunction with the bi-weekly payroll periods.
-For eligible employees hired, or who have a change in employee status date, on or after January 1, 2013, contributions are remitted annually at the end of the plan year.
+For eligible employees hired, or who have a change in employee status date, on or after January 1, 2013, contributions are remitted annually following the end of the plan-year.

 Participants direct the investment of contributions on their behalf into various investment options offered by the Plan.
-Participants may also rollover amounts representing distributions from other qualified defined benefit or contribution plans.